 50 Years of Geisel Library

 It has been called many things—an alien spaceship, a giant mushroom, a great lantern illuminating knowledge.
-An early university press release described Geisel Library—then known as the Central University Library—as “an enormous jewel of concrete and glass, held aloft by a cradle of outstretched concrete fingers.”
-1960s-era Chancellor John Galbraith called the building “an exclamation point, an audacious symbol of the fledgling campus’ commitment to research, innovation, and above all, excellence.”
+An early university press release described Geisel—then known as the Central University Library—as “an enormous jewel of concrete and glass, held aloft by a cradle of outstretched concrete fingers.”
+The 1960s-era chancellor John Galbraith, who threatened to quit if UC President Clark Kerr slowed the project or reduced its funding, called the building an exclamation point, an audacious symbol of the fledgling campus’s commitment to research, innovation, and above all, excellence.

 Now, 50 years later, our beloved Brutalist architectural masterpiece continues to symbolize the campus ethos.
 It is especially remarkable that a building designed in the mid-1960s looks as futuristic and otherworldly today as it did then.
 This speaks volumes about William Pereira, the fearless and visionary architect who conceived it, and the bold and unconventional campus leaders who lobbied to make it a reality.

 As we kick off the 50th anniversary celebration of Geisel Library, we explore the milestones of the past, shining a light on those actions and experiences that have shaped our revered campus icon.
 Clearly, Geisel Library has served us well as both an intellectual and cultural hub for the campus community and a catalyst for continuing change and innovation.
 But, is the past prologue?
 Its future success as a library has made an auspicious beginning with the 2015 Geisel Library Revitalization Initiative, but it is this last phase of the project that will be critical for accelerated student research and learning.